How Long Does It take to Get Medicare Coverage Through Social Security Disability (SSD)?

-In general, the two-year waiting period is calculated from your date of SSDI entitlement, which is usually the date your disability began, plus five months (due to the five-month waiting period for SSDI).
+In general, the two-year waiting period for Medicare is calculated from your date of SSDI entitlement—when you are eligible to start receiving monthly benefits.
+This is usually the date your disability began, plus five months (due to the five-month waiting period for SSDI).
+(For more information on calculating your date of entitlement, our article on disability onset and backpay.)

 But if your disability onset date is far enough back, you may have already "served" much or all of the two-year waiting period by the time you get a favorable decision (approval of benefits) from Social Security.
 (For some claims that go through the appeal process to a hearing in front of an administrative law judge, it can take one to two years to get a disability decision.)

-However, your onset date for payment purposes can only be 17 months before your application date -- that's because Social Security allows a maximum of 12 months of retroactive benefits.
-(This maximum gets you to 12 months before your application date, plus five months for the waiting period, so your earliest established onset date is 17 months before the application date.)
-In turn, the earliest you can become eligible for Medicare is two years after you apply for Social Security disability.
-(For more information on calculating your date of entitlement, our article on disability onset and backpay.)
+However, your onset date for payment purposes can only be 17 months before your application date—that's because Social Security allows a maximum of 12 months of retroactive benefits.
+(This maximum gets you to 12 months before your application date, plus five months for the waiting period, so your earliest your effective onset date can be is 17 months before the application date.)
+In this case, the earliest that you can become eligible for Medicare is one year after you apply for Social Security disability.
+But for disability applicants who apply for benefits only when they become disabled, and not before, the date that their Medicare coverage will start is more likely to be two years and five months after they apply for disability.